OlleLinderos/.emacs.d/README.md

 ## Features

 ### Evil
 The greatest Vim emulator there is.
-Using SPC as the leader.
+Comes with [relative line numbers](https://github.com/coldnew/linum-relative).

 ### Company
 IDE-like code completion configured for
 * JavaScript using [Tern](http://ternjs.net/)
 * PHP with [php-extras](https://marmalade-repo.org/packages/php-extras)
-* HTML & SCSS

 ### Projectile
 Projectile brings clever project management to Emacs, allowing you to work with serveral different projects in your client.
 I wouldn't be able to use Emacs for my day job without this.